scgbern/scgpico/content/research/meta-vis/index.md

 ---
-Title: MetaVis: Exploring Actionable Visualization
+Title: 'MetaVis: Exploring Actionable Visualization'
 ---
 #MetaVis: Exploring Actionable Visualization
 Software visualization can be very useful for answering complex questions that arise in the software development process.